 - Muscle strengthening

-- Improved muscle co-ordination and function.
+- Improved muscle coordination and function.

 As technology continues to advance, so too does the potential of FES.
 Researchers are constantly testing new applications and refining existing techniques to improve outcomes for people living with neurological conditions.